Azure/azure-openapi-validator/CONTRIBUTING.md

   - Do not increase the major version.
 Only patch or minor, as applicable.
 If your change justifies major version change, ensure the tool owner reviewed your PR.
 - Once your PR is merged and [relevant build](https://dev.azure.com/azure-sdk/internal/_build?definitionId=1580&_a=summary) completed, approve an [npm release](https://dev.azure.com/azure-sdk/internal/_release?_a=releases&view=mine&definitionId=80) from the build.
   - Note that sometimes the npm release may report failure even when it succeeded.
-This is because sometimes it tries to publish package twice and succeeds only on the first time.
+This is because sometimes it tries to publish package twice and succeeds only on the first try.
 You can verify your updated npm packages were published by reviewing your version is on npm.
 See [README `packages` section](https://github.com/Azure/azure-openapi-validator#packages).
 You can also look at the release build log.

 ## Verify the deployed changes